 The organisers, marshals, and checkpoint crews are all runners, many of whom regularly run ultras and know what’s needed to make a great race and help people get to the finish.
 This is evident in the comments we receive from runners after the race, and you can read some full race reports and other feedback here.

 Although runners will be well supported during the event, it is not to be taken lightly and only runners who have run a marathon (either as a race or in training) since 1 January 2018 should apply.
 In particular the BTU56 is an extra 6 miles (10km) longer with 500m additional ascent, but with a cut-off time of only 1 hour more than the BTU50.

-The race is organised by volunteer members of the Town & Country Harriers (TACH), a Bristol off-road running club, for the benefit of the Mendip Hills Fund.
+The races are organised by volunteer members of the Town & Country Harriers (TACH), a Bristol off-road running club, for the benefit of the Mendip Hills Fund.
 This is a community fund set up to conserve and enhance the environment, communities and economy of the Mendip Hills.
 The fund is a partnership between the Mendip Hills AONB and the Somerset Community Foundation.
 TACH is proud to have donated a total of £4055.87 to the Fund from the proceeds of the race in its first three years.

 - Click here for more information

 - Click here to see details of the route

 - Click here for the 2018 results and race report

 - Click here for 2017 results and accounts

 - Click here to find out what happened in the 2016 race